Long Beach State athletics

-Nickname

-In the realm of sports the school is referred to as "Long Beach State."
-The university's intercollegiate athletics program will continue to use "Beach Athletics", and its teams the prefix moniker "Beach" as it is the only university on the West Coast and only NCAA Division I university with the word "Beach" in its name.
-One can see the cheer "Go Beach!" written on many CSULB products around campus and on the large water tower near the entrance to the campus. "'49er" remains an informal nickname and identifier for anyone affiliated with the university.
-The term "'49er" references the institution's founding year.
-The baseball team will continue to be the Dirtbags.

 Sports sponsored

 Baseball

 Unlike all other Long Beach State sports teams, the baseball team unofficially goes under the moniker "The Dirtbags."
 After the hiring of Dave Snow as head coach in 1989, the LBSU baseball team has become one of the most successful teams in the school's athletic history.
-The Dirtbags are consistently ranked in the national top 35 and have appeared in 17 of the last 20 NCAA tournaments.
-Along the way, the team has won 9 Big West conference championships, hosted 4 NCAA regionals (plus 1 super regional), and appeared in 4 College World Series (1989, 1991, 1993 and 1998).
-The Dirtbags nickname referred to a gritty, team first style of play taught by Coach Snow and subsequent coaches.
+From 1989 to 2008, the Dirtbags appeared in 17 of the 20 NCAA tournaments and were consistently ranked in the national top 35.
+Along the way, the team won 9 Big West conference championships, hosted 5 NCAA regionals (plus 1 super regional), and appeared in 4 College World Series (1989, 1991, 1993 and 1998).
+The Dirtbags nickname refers to a gritty, team first style of play taught by Coach Snow and subsequent coaches.

-Mike Weathers became 'Dirtbag' head coach in 2001.
-Upon Weather's retirement, he was succeeded by assistant Troy Buckley in 2010.

 The school has also produced a number of prominent professional players over the years, including former American League MVP Jason Giambi, former American League Rookie of the Year Bobby Crosby, and all-star and 2008 American League Rookie of the Year Evan Longoria.
-Many more ex-Dirtbags have participated in the prestigious MLB All-Star Futures game, such as rookie phenomenons Jered Weaver, Troy Tulowitzki and Danny Espinosa.
-Nine Long Beach State baseball alumni were playing in the big leagues during 2013.
+Many more ex-Dirtbags have participated in the prestigious MLB All-Star Futures game, including Jered Weaver, Troy Tulowitzki, Danny Espinosa, and Jarren Duran.
+As of 2024, 57 Long Beach State baseball alumni have played in the big leagues.

 The baseball team plays off campus at 3,238-seat Blair Field in Recreation Park (center of city; 1.7 miles off campus).
 Opened in 1956 and remodeled in 1992, Blair Field has been the full-time Long Beach State home field since 1993.